ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 A better technique is to use dynamic arrays.
 These start with a given array size and double when we run out of space (when `i` == `j - 1` if `j` is the length of the array).
 This seems wasteful, but surprisingly is not.

 If we assume we start at an array of 1 and double until we get to `n`, it takes `ln(n)` (due to doubling every iteration) number of doubles until we get there.
 Plus 1 more when `i=n`.
 Each iteration involves `2ⁱ⁻¹` copy operations.
 So the complexity is given by the sum of `2ⁱ⁻¹` terms starting from `i=1` to `i=lg(n)`.
 This works out and simplified to `2n`.
 This means that each element is moved on average twice.
-ANd the total work in managing the array is `O(n)`, the same cost of allocated a fixed sized array.
+And the total work in managing the array is `O(n)`, the same cost of allocated a fixed sized array.

 What we lose with dynamic arrays is the guarantee that an insertion is constant time in the *worst case*.
 But all accesses and *most* insertions will still be constant.
 What we get is a promise that the nth element insertion will be completed quickly enough to give `O(n)` total effort expended in managing the array.
 This is an example of *amortized* guarantees, which occur frequently in data structure analysis.